Volunteer role description

 We know that loneliness and isolation are significant issues for many of our patients, so our companions are there to offer valuable support to them and their carers in a number of ways.
 That can be face-to-face during Day Hospice and Respite, or by regular phone support (or if patients prefer) email or video meetings.

-They provide a befriending service, giving our patients and carers time to talk about how they are doing, to share any concerns and just to chat about life in general.
+They provide a `befriending’ service, giving our patients / carers time to talk about how they are doing, to share any concerns and just to chat about life in general.
 The individuals they support will each have been assessed by our nursing team and have an agreed care plan in place.

-Our companions offer a friendly ear, a compassionate and confidential space for people to talk, but they are not counsellors or therapists and are not expected to act as such.
+Our companions offer a friendly ear and a compassionate and confidential space for people to talk, but they are not counsellors or therapists and are not expected to act as such.
 All our companions work within clear professional boundaries to ensure the protection of everyone.